Blu-ray zones: with empirical examples

 Purchasing discs for zone locked players

-In my collection, 43% are not restricted (despite the label claiming they are restricted), and 57% are restricted as indicated by their labels.
+In my collection, 43% are not zone restricted (despite the label claiming they are restricted), and 57% are restricted as indicated by their labels.
 That is if documentaries and titles that are labeled ABC or have no labels are ignored.

 But if someone is deliberately purchasing a title from a different country/zone, it is probably an unusual title that is not available locally.
 Those might not have worldwide distribution rights or are from specialist publishers (e.g. from The Criterion Collection or Curzon Artificial Eye).
 Therefore, the discs are much more likely to be region locked.

 In my collection—only considering non-documentary titles where the label says they won’t play on a local player—effectively all of the titles are restricted and won’t play.
-There is one title that does play, but that is an old movie from 1945—so it should be considered an outlier.
+There is one title that does play, but that is a very old movie from 1945—so it should be considered an outlier.

 Therefore, if you are deliberately considering buying a title that is not available locally and whose label says it is for a different zone from your player, it probably won’t play.
 The only exception are for documentaries, where all the ones in my collection are not restricted (even the ones where the labels claim they are restricted).